 Methodology and data collection

-We examined the literature on energy poverty and transport poverty, specifically focusing on the socio-demographic groups that are vulnerable to each problem, i.e. face ‘double energy vulnerability’.
-We interviewed 59 households in all four nations of the UK investigating their lived experiences of fuel poverty and transport poverty.
-The interviews were carried out in partnership with the Energy Saving Trust and their local networks which were key to finding these hard-to-reach people.
-To provide quantitative and statistically significant evidence on double energy vulnerability in the UK, we have collected data via a national household survey (approximately 1,400 participants).
+We examined the literature on energy poverty and transport poverty, specifically focusing on the socio-demographic groups that are vulnerable to both problems, that is, those which face ‘double energy vulnerability’.
+We interviewed 59 households in all four nations of the UK, investigating their lived experiences of fuel poverty and transport poverty.
+The interviews were carried out in partnership with the Energy Saving Trust and their local networks which were key to finding research participants, some of whom were hard-to-reach and previously less researched people.
+To provide quantitative and statistically significant evidence on double energy vulnerability in the UK, we collected data via a national household survey (approximately 1,400 participants).

 We developed a Geographically Weighted Regression (GWR) model to create maps to explore the spatial variation of both fuel and transport poverty patterns across the UK.
 To examine the implications (distribution, fairness and pros and cons) of different policy options from various policies, Cambridge Econometrics applied its macro-econometric model E3MEOpens in a new tab to model three alternative policy pathways for the UK to meet net-zero by 2050.
 As part of our wider policy work, we also undertook public focus groups to get the general public’s view on fuel poverty and transport poverty.
 We held eight online focus groups in early 2022, two in each nation with a total of48 participants.
 Our final data source was 42 interviews with experts to get their views on fuel poverty and transport poverty and related policy measures.